Lettly/Youtube-Download-Batch/README.md

 ## Usage
 - Run "Youtube-download-batch.bat"<br />
 - Paste the YouTube video link (with the right mouse button) and press enter.<br />
+- Wait until it shows "Press any key to continue...".
+Then the file will be downloaded completely.
+I recommend we must not close the prgramma until it shows "Press any key to continue..." otherwise the download will be corrupted.
 ![](https://raw.githubusercontent.com/Lettly/Wiki-file/master/youtube-download-batch/Yt-dl.gif)